Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 Our exit strategy is multifaceted, designed to maximize project value and ensure efficient resource allocation.

-It includes **seeking mergers with wastewater treatment companies** to leverage their market resources and accelerate the application of our technology.
-We also **retain the option to sell patents and licenses** to realize the commercial value of our intellectual property.
-Additionally, the project can **be preserved as a startup opportunity** to be pursued when market conditions are favorable.
+It includes seeking mergers with wastewater treatment companies to leverage their market resources and accelerate the application of our technology.
+We also retain the option to sell patents and licenses to realize the commercial value of our intellectual property.
+Additionally, the project can be preserved as a startup opportunity to be pursued when market conditions are favorable.
 This strategy aims to maximize the project’s value while laying the groundwork for future growth.

 ## Product Development, Milestones, Resources, and Risks

 ### Key Goals

-To **improve nickel recovery efficiency**, **enhance the cleaner's ability** to handle higher heavy metal, salt, and pH concentrations, scale up production, achieve profitability, and **set a green industry benchmark**.
+To improve nickel recovery efficiency, enhance the cleaner's ability to handle higher heavy metal, salt, and pH concentrations, scale up production, achieve profitability, and set a green industry benchmark.

 ### Key Resources